 You’ve probably heard about the Facebook News Feed changes for Pages.
 Facebook announced that they are focusing more on conversations between friends and will be giving less organic reach to Facebook Pages.

-I know it’s had a lot of people frustrated but we have had a bit of a steady decline in Reach in the last couple years.
+I know it’s had a lot of people frustrated but we have already had a bit of a steady decline in Reach in the last couple years.

 In my post, Facebook Reach Changes for Pages and How to Respond, I talked about the importance of Facebook ads and doing the things that give you more reach and interaction like Facebook Live videos.
 And I think Facebook Groups are going to be more important for some businesses.